Echimalj/Echimalj/README.md

 →  What I Build

-I develop reusable analysis workflows for:

-Single-nucleus RNA-seq (Seurat, pseudobulk, CellChat) Spatial transcriptomics (GeoMx, ROI modeling, mixed models) Proteomics (TMT, IP interactors, PTM analysis) Multi-omic integration
+Building scalable, reproducible workflows for multi-omic data analysis

+I design and implement computational pipelines to extract biological insight from complex datasets, with a focus on:

+Single-nucleus RNA-seq
+Spatial transcriptomics
+Proteomics (TMT, IP, PTMs)
+Multi-omic integration

+My work sits at the intersection of biology, statistics, and software engineering, translating high-dimensional data into interpretable models of disease.

 📂 Featured Projects (in progress)
 🧬 neuro-snRNAseq-tools → reusable Seurat + pseudobulk + CellChat workflows